-a clear understanding of important concepts within event logistics and application of logistics analysis, process management and capacity calcu- lation; a clear understanding of important concepts within mobility and urban design by applying and analysing integral alignment, design and planning processes and urban and spatial design; the ability to discuss the application of crowd simulations by analysing crowd simulations, applying measuring and monitoring tools, queuing theories and crowd simulations; · the ability to discuss application of stakeholder analysis, procedures and permits, and laws and regulations; the ability to analyse an event or venue, including four core modelling ele ments; the ability to demonstrate an understanding of core principles and appli- cations of the tools.
-Providing some details of use of models, information they provide, and how they can assist you with risk analysis of crowd dy- namics: the ability to use clear graphics; the ability to disc clear graphics, the ability to communicate the information about the tools to users and/or team, with the goal to communicate with the audience.
-Competencies This minor provides you with a wide range of competencies.
-You will: Competencies develop skills to prevent accidents from happening develop skills to prevent accidents from happening develop knowledge about practical tools that enables you to assess and analyse risks in crowded areas develop a thorough understanding of dynamics behind crowds develop modelling and communication skills develop more affinity with the topic develop your calculating skills develop your adaptability to change (in this dynamic world) develop an open mind be read of an experient shallonger Taulas be ready for a practical challenge The good of this prince is to long all about the proportion of assidents and The good of this prince is to long all about the proportion of assidents and The good of this prince is to long all about the proportion of assidents and The good of this prince is to long all about the proportion of assidents and The good of this prince is to long all about the proportion of assidents and the prince is to long all about the proportion of assidents and the prince is to long all about the prince is to long all all all all all all all all all al Topics The overall goal of this minor is to learn all about the prevention of accidents and incidents in crowded places.
-This encompasses the following topics: crowd management crowd control risk analysis human and crowd behaviour stakeholder (management) measuring and monitoring modelling media and communication logistics and mobility laws and regulations crowd simulations Structure of the minor The minor consists of two parts.
-You will focus on the fundamentals and the theory of crowd science and related topics, such as event logistics, mobility management and crowd simulations.
-You will join over 40 expert sessions with a specific related topic and you will experience crowds during a lot of field trips.
-You will discuss the theory and a lot of practical situations with state-of- the-art experts from the industry.
-Group work and independent study is necessary and possible due to the use of digital portals with valuable and extensive information.
+• a clear understanding of important concepts within event logistics and 1 application of logistics analysis, process management and capacity calcu- 1 lation; • a clear understanding of important concepts within mobility and urban 1 design by applying and analysing integral alignment, design and planning 1 processes and urban and spatial design: the ability to discuss the application of crowd simulations by analysing crowd simulations, applying measuring and monitoring tools, queuing 1 theories and crowd simulations: the ability to discuss application of stakeholder analysis, procedures and 1. permits and laws and regulations: 1 permits, and laws and regulations, · · the ability to analyse an event of venue, including four core modelling ele- 1 ments; · · the ability to demonstrate an understanding of core principles and appli- 1 cations of the tools.
+Providing some details of use of models, information 1 they provide, and how they can assist you with risk analysis of crowd dy- 1 namics; • the ability to use clear graphics; • the ability to communicate the information about the tools to users and/or team, with the goal to communicate with the audience.
+Competencies This m nor provides you with a wide range of competencies.
+You will: • develop skills to prevent accidents from happening • develop knowledge about practical tools that enables you to assess and 1 analyse risks in crowded areas • develop a thorough understanding of dynamics behind crowds • develop modelling and communication skills • develop more affinity with the topic • develop your calculating skills develop your adaptability to change (in this dynamic world) Ι. develop an open mind be ready for a practical challenge Tonics The ov erall goal of this minor is to learn all about the prevention of accidents and - opies inciden its in crowded places.
+This encompasses the following topics: crowd management crowd control risk analysis human and crowd behaviour stakeholder (management) stakeholder (management) medalling modelling • Inecia and communication • logistics and mobility · · laws and regulations • crowd simulations Structure of the minor • The minor consists of two parts. • You will focus on the fundamentals and the theory of crowd science and 1 related topics, such as event logistics, mobility management and crowd 1 simulations.
+You will join over 40 expert sessions with a specific related 1 topic and you will experience crowds during a lot of field trips. • You will discuss the theory and a lot of practical situations with state-of- 1 1 the-art experts from the industry.
+Group work and independent study is 1 1 necessary and possible due to the use of digital portals with valuable and 1 1 extensive information.
 The focus in this part is on group work.
-In those cases, you will apply the theory to a real-life situation.
-The groups will con sist of students with various backgrounds.
+In those 1 1 cases, you will apply the theory to a real-life situation.
+The groups will con- sist of students with various backgrounds.